Woman with child

 In all humanitarian activities, our staff and volunteers prioritise safety and dignity, work without discrimination, avoid causing harm or taking sides, and promote meaningful access.

-Over the last 22 years, we have provided emergency shelter and disaster relief in 98 different countries.
-In that time, we’ve supported families to get back on their feet after hurricanes, earthquakes, conflicts, droughts, cyclones and more.
+Since 2000 we have provided emergency shelter and disaster relief around the world.
+In that time, we’ve supported people to get back on their feet after hurricanes, earthquakes, conflicts, droughts, cyclones and more.

-Read on to see how it all began and take a look at what you’ve helped us achieve.
+Learn more about how it all began and take a look at what you’ve